 Solar power is a great investment for virtually any home that has a reasonably-sized, unshaded roof and some electricity consumption during the daylight hours (see the sections below).
 This is because your home-generated solar energy can save you money in two ways:

 - b) You can earn credits on your electricity bill for your system’s surplus energy.
 This is usually referred to as a solar feed-in tariff.
 Any solar energy produced that is not immediately put to use in devices in your home will automatically be sent back to the grid, earning you a feed-in credit.
-A few years ago, feed-in tariffs were state-sponsored and quite generous (and many solar homes still receive them), but these days the rates offered are significantly lower – and so therefore is their impact on your energy bill savings.
+A few years ago, feed-in tariffs were state-sponsored and quite generous; these days the rates offered are a bit lower but still enough to help make solar an attractive investment.

 The value of your solar energy is based on a combination of how much you self-consume and how much you export.
 If you have a 3kW solar system that produces 11.6kWh/day (as in the table above), but you only manage to self-consume 50% of that, then your savings will be smaller than if you managed to self-consume 80% – or even, ideally, 100%.

-It’s therefore fairly important that the system you choose is appropriately sized for your home and electricity consumption.
-Fortunately, we have developed a tool to help you select a solar PV system size based on the amount of energy that you consume and your consumption pattern: Check out our Solar PV System Sizing Estimator Tool here.
+It’s therefore important that the system you choose is appropriately sized for your home and electricity consumption.
+Fortunately, we have developed a tool to help you select a solar PV system size based on the amount of energy that you consume and your consumption pattern:

 2. Incentives through the federal government

 Like everyone everywhere in Australia, Sydney residents who install solar can benefit from the nation’s Renewable Energy Target.
 In essence, the Renewable Energy Target provides an up-front